Fridley, Minnesota: Springbrook Nature Center and tornado

-In 1970, Fridley began purchasing land that would become the Springbrook Nature Center.
+In 1970, Fridley began purchasing land that became the Springbrook Nature Center.
 On July 18, 1986, a widely photographed tornado spent 16 minutes in Springbrook Nature Center, destroying thousands of century-old trees and extensive areas of mature forest habitat.
 Well-known aerial footage of the tornado was filmed by a KARE 11 television news helicopter passing through the area.

 21st century

 In 2001, Medtronic opened its new World Headquarters on the site of the 100 Twin Drive-in at Interstate 694 and Minnesota Highway 65.
 As of 2019, it is still the Operational Headquarters for Medtronic, PLC, which reorganized as an Irish company in 2015.

 On June 19, 2003, President George W. Bush visited the Micro Controls company in Fridley.
 He was promoting one of the tax relief changes made during his administration.

 In the early 2000s, the Minnesota Sports Cafe was a notable venue for mixed martial arts competitions.
 Fighters who have claimed victories in Fridley include Sean Sherk, Nick Thompson, Brock Larson, Marcus LeVesseur, Brian Ebersole, and Harry Moskowitz.

 On September 21, 2005, Fridley was struck by straight-line winds exceeding 80 mi/h, toppling many old growth trees as large as 2.5 ft in diameter and destroying dozens of homes and several vehicles.
 Cleanup efforts took a week, leaving hundreds of residents stranded in their homes without power, unable to drive until streets were cleared of debris.
-The storm also affected Brooklyn Center, New Brighton, Brooklyn Park, Coon Rapids, Spring Lake Park Blaine, and other communities in the surrounding North Metro area.
+The storm also affected Brooklyn Center, New Brighton, Brooklyn Park, Coon Rapids, Spring Lake Park, Blaine, and other communities in the surrounding North Metro area.

 Fridley has one of the first six stations of the Northstar Commuter Rail line connecting the northwest suburbs and downtown Minneapolis; the line opened in November 2009.

-On July 17, 2011, heavy rains caused a washout of the BNSF rail bridge over Rice Creek.
+On July 17, 2011, heavy rains washed out the BNSF rail bridge over Rice Creek.
 A train derailed there and sent hopper cars containing corn into the creek.
 Traffic was rerouted for several days.
-In 2013, a jury awarded damages from BNSF to the engineer and conductor of the train.
+In 2013, a jury awarded damages from BNSF to the train's engineer and conductor.